revbayes/revbayes.github.io/tutorials/binomial/index.md

     }

-There are a few things to consider in the function ‘move_uniform‘.
+There are a few things to consider in the function `move_uniform`.
 First, we do not have a return value because the move simply changes the variable $p$ if the move is accepted.
-Second, we expect an argument called ‘weight‘ which will tell us how often we want to use this move.
+Second, we expect an argument called `weight` which will tell us how often we want to use this move.
 Otherwise, this function does exactly the same what was inside the for loop previously.